Brendan Martin, PhD, MA

 Charlie O'Hara, PhD, MA

 Charlie joined the Research Department in November 2022.
-Charlie received a PhD in Linguistics from the University of Southern California, and taught computational linguistics at the University of Michigan before coming to NCSBN.
+Charlie received a PhD in Linguistics from the University of Southern California and taught computational linguistics at the University of Michigan before coming to NCSBN.
 His research interests involve using natural language processing techniques to analyze unstructured data, and the advantages and limitations of artificial intelligence and large language model technology for nursing regulation.
-Currently, Charlie has been working with the department on the National Workforce Study, to better understand and characterize burn-out in the nursing workforce.
+Charlie’s recent work has included using natural language processing methodologies to better characterize nurses’ experiences with burnout during the pandemic.
+He has applied similar techniques to develop understanding of nurses’ opinions regarding licensure compacts, and to develop better survey questionnaires.

 Elizabeth Zhong, PhD, MEd

 Elizabeth has been a member of the Research Department since 2005.
-Elizabeth earned a PhD and an MEd in Research Methodology from the Loyola University of Chicago.
-Her focus for the past few years has been on nurse discipline.
-By analyzing data from different national nursing databases, Elizabeth hopes to develop deeper insight into what causes nursing practice errors, and how the incidence of such errors could be reduced.
+Elizabeth earned a PhD and an MEd in Research Methodology from Loyola University of Chicago.
+Her focus for the past few years has been on nurse discipline and regulation.
+By analyzing data from different national nursing databases, Elizabeth hopes to develop deeper insight into what causes nursing practice errors, and how the incidence of such errors can be reduced.

-Elizabeth has been leading a series of studies on at-risk nurses and developing models to identify risk factors for recidivism which will provide evidence for boards of nursing to use for developing more efficient remediation and discipline in nursing regulation.
-Meanwhile, Elizabeth has been working on a longitudinal study to evaluate the financial impact of adopting the eNLC on boards of nursing.
+Elizabeth has been leading a series of studies on at-risk nurses and developing models to identify risk factors for recidivism that will provide evidence for boards of nursing (BON) to use for developing more efficient remediation and discipline in nursing regulation.
+Meanwhile, Elizabeth has been working closely with the NCSBN Compact team and BONs to conduct state surveys to gather nurses’ opinions about the current Compact models.
+The survey findings have been used to facilitate BON’s Compact legislative efforts.

-Elizabeth teaches the international version of the Fundamentals of Research course in NCSBN’s ICRS program.
+Elizabeth has developed the international version of the Fundamentals of Research course in NCSBN’s ICRS program.

 Nicole K. Ozturk, PhD, MA

-Nicole also teaches Making Data Analysis Easy Using Python in NCSBN’s ICRS program.
+Nicole also supports data lifecycles and improves process efficacy within the Departments of Research and Nursing Education and teaches Making Data Analysis Easy Using Python in NCSBN’s ICRS program.

 Richard Smiley, MS, MA

-Richard has been a member of the Research Department for 20 years.
+Richard has been a member of the Research Department for over 20 years.
 He earned a Master of Science in Statistics from the University of Chicago and a Master of Arts in Demography from Georgetown University.
-One of Richard’s most notable research contributions is the landmark NCSBN National Simulation Study which explored the role and outcomes of simulation in pre-licensure clinical nursing education.
-Currently, Richard is leading the following national studies: National Nursing Workforce Survey, and Outcomes of Substance Use Disorder Monitoring Programs for Nurses.
+One of Richard’s most notable research contributions is the landmark NCSBN National Simulation Study which explored the role and outcomes of simulation in prelicensure clinical nursing education.
+Currently, Richard is leading the following national studies: National Nursing Workforce Survey and NCSBN’s Substance Use Disorder Monitoring Programs Study.

 Richard teaches a Questionnaire Design course in NCSBN's ICRS Program.